mikelangelo-project/SCAM/README.md

 *If the number of cores is not a power of two:*

--Go to ./scam_noisification/src/l3.c and make sure that the `FULLMAPPING` flag is defined.
+- Go to ./scam_noisification/src/l3.c and make sure that the `FULLMAPPING` flag is defined.

 ### VM Setup